February 15 - March 2, 2019

 Our evening featured the incredible talents of actors Virgilia Griffith, Nawa Nicole Simon, Jamie Robinson and Andy McQueen.

-We we thrilled to partner with Queen Books for our second sold-out Salon.
-It was a beautiful evening.
+We were thrilled to partner with Queen Books for our second sold-out Salon.
+It was a beautiful evening on March 8th, 2018.

 Spring Salon #3